viola137/DistributedSystems/README.md

 $ docker-compose down --volumes
 ```

-Otherwise a second attempt to start the project may fail.
+Otherwise a second attempt to start the project might fail.

 ### Known Issues
 - communication problems between the database and the backend might occur -> a workaround is to start the backend locally through an IDE